zbrachinara/quicksweeper-doc/src/area_attack.md

 starting position, a board will be generated in such a way that the players do not have areas which share borders.
 After this stage, the game will have begun.

-## Penalty

-When a player uncovers a mine, they are penalized by being frozen for some time.
-In this time, the player is not given any new information about the board and not allowed to execute any new actions.
-On the other hand, opponents will be able to see that the player is frozen.
-After the player is unfrozen, the mine will be revealed on the board.

 ## Stages

 The game runs on a timer which determines when the game ends and what stage the game is in.